Program Overview

 - Describe the goals and competencies which you aim to achieve during your program.

-- Plan your MPH education early in your program with the support and guidance of your faculty advisor.
+- Plan your MPH education early in your program with the support and guidance of your academic network adviser.

 - Serve as a springboard for discussion of career opportunities as the program progresses.

-The required Goals Analysis will be completed in the MPH Learning Portfolio and consists of the following touchpoints:
+The required Goals Analysis will be completed as part of the Introduction to MPH Studies course and consists of two parts:

 The Goals Analysis is intended to be a living document, one which you and your advisor review and update as you make changes in focus and direction throughout the MPH program.